 If you love numbers and trivia, here are some interesting facts about Norris Geyser Basin:

-• World Records: Steamboat Geyser's eruptions can reach heights of over 300 feet, three times taller than Old Faithful.
+World Records: Steamboat Geyser's eruptions can reach over 300 feet, three times taller than Old Faithful.

-• Unpredictable Geysers: Norris has more than 70 geysers, but very few are predictable.
-This adds to the basin's mysterious charm.
+Unpredictable Geysers: Norris has more than 70 geysers, but few are predictable.

-• Colorful Chemistry: The stunning colors in Norris's pools come from heat-loving microorganisms called thermophiles, as well as minerals like sulfur and iron.
+Colorful Chemistry: The stunning colors of Norris's pools come from heat-loving microorganisms called thermophiles, as well as minerals like sulfur and iron.

-• Seasonal Disturbances: Every summer, Norris experiences "seasonal disturbances," where springs boil harder, pools change color, and new features form.
-Scientists believe this happens due to the underground mixing of water and gas.
+Seasonal Disturbances: Every summer, Norris experiences so-called "seasonal disturbances," where springs boil harder, pools change color, and new features form.
+Scientists believe this happens due to the mixing of water and gas that occurs underground.

 Back Basin Trail in Yellowstone National Park a wooden boardwalk winding through a geothermal area with dry, rocky terrain and pine trees in the background, under a bright blue sky